michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part1.md

 2. Price themselves appropriately looking at trends and averages
 3. Check other job roles within the category of roles and search for those jobs during job search
 4. Sign-up for career fairs for companies that frequently offer roles of interest.

+### Classroom review
+After a group discussion of the topic and points
+> What worked?
+- The relevance of the topic to the target audience is high
+- The value extracted and visualised from the data is significant (visuals will really transform this data)
+> What didn't work?
+- Colour scheme needs to be improved.
+- Categories of data need to be clearly outlined
+> What questions came up?
+- Is this project going to be extended to other programs?
+Ans: The scope was limited to MISM due to time constraints and to keep the original story concise, however the concept and methodology can be applied to all other programs
+> What new inspiration arose?
+- Share the story from the perspective of a student

+#### todo list from class review
+> Low effort with high value
+- [X] Include filters (for program types)
+- [X] Include the line/data representing students who don't get offers: new visualization created to capture offers given and students without offers
+>  High effort with high value
+- [ ] Indicate the return on investment for students (is it worth pursuing a CMU degree)

 [Back](readme.md)